Begin your career as an LPC with an online master’s in counseling program:

 Counselor Education in Washington, D.C.

-LPC licensure in Washington, D.C.requires the completion of a master’s degree or higher in counseling or a related subject from an institution of higher education accredited by the Secretary of the United States Department of Education and the Council on Postsecondary Accreditation.
+Counselor Education in Washington, D.C.
+(PDF, 88.4 KB) requires the completion of a master’s degree or higher in counseling or a related subject from an institution of higher education accredited by the Secretary of the United States Department of Education and the Council on Postsecondary Accreditation.

 Appropriate degree programs will be 60 semester hours in length and include instruction in all of the following core content areas: